The Enrons, the Ubers, the WeWorks – we can all think of rapidly growing companies that were brought crashing back to earth by their toxic culture.

 If you want some warning signs that your culture is in danger of becoming a relic…

 - When people start to see ‘culture’ as a separate bucket to ‘operations’ – like two separate kingdoms within the same company.
 If people say things like “today we’re going to take some time out to work on culture stuff and tomorrow it’s back to the day job”.
-Or if you spend hours and hours talking about your culture on away days and come up with long lists for how you can ‘live your values’, but none of this translates into changes in how work actually gets done.
+Or if you spend hours and hours talking about your culture on away days and come up with long lists for how you can ‘live your values’, but none of them ever translate into changes in how work actually gets done.

 - If your People team don’t really understand how your business works, then they’ll retreat to their familiar territory which is the talent lifecycle and they’ll take culture with them.
 Culture then shows up in hiring decisions, performance management, reward, recognition and exits (which it should do)… but it becomes detached from the ways of working that translate people’s effort into better customer experience and sales and this is the arena where culture becomes a real source of competitive advantage.

 2. They try to copy and paste other people’s homework

 Have you ever come across one of those people whose put an Apple sticker on the back of their IBM laptop?
 I assume it’s a massive in joke that I’m not party to.
 If not… what the hell is all that about?!

 In my experience, and I’ve noticed this phenomena more often than I feel comfortable with, it seems to be especially prevalent amongst men in late middle age.
 My theory is that these men were on the cusp of a mid-life crisis.
 They came home one day and said to their wives “I’ve had enough Sandra, I’m buying a Harley, getting a tattoo and I’m off to the Burning Man festival”.
 And their wives, replied “Well you could do that Dave.
 It’s certainly edgy… Or… how about you put that sticker you got with your iPhone on the back of your laptop.
 That’d cheer you up a bit”.